godotengine/emacs-gdscript-mode/README.md

 ## Formatting with gdformat ##

 You can call the `gdscript-format` function to format the current buffer with `gdformat`.
-This features requires the python package `gdtoolkit` to be installed and available on the system's PATH variable.
+This feature requires the python package `gdtoolkit` to be installed and available on the system's PATH variable.

 You can install gdtoolkit using the pip package manager from Python 3.
 Run this command in your shell to install it: